stefkachiesa/data_analyst_showcase/README.md

 ## Usage

 Feel free to explore each project folder to access code, documentation, and any additional resources related to the project.
-Each project directory contains detailed README files with instructions on how to run the code, replicate the analysis, and contribute to the project.

 ## Contributors